rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 Next, if the app is an HTML/JavaScript app, then load the app's initial URL (from the app manifest) into the browser.

-**TODO**: add more details here, e.g. contains, graphics, media pipeline, ram
+**TODO**: add more details here, e.g. containers, graphics, media pipeline, ram

 ### 3.2.
 Initializing an app
 Once an app is loaded it **MUST** be initialized immediately.

+Initialzing consists of three parts:

+- Any code that automatically runs within the app executable
+- Registration of the Firebolt LifecycleManagement provider
+- Invoking the app's LifecycleManagement.create() method

-If an app provides the `xrn:firebolt:capability:lifecycle:management` capability, then the platform **MUST** call the app's implementation of `LifecycleManagement.initialize()`:
+If an app does not provide the `xrn:firebolt:capability:lifecycle:management` capability within `initializeTimeout` milliseconds, then the platform **MUST** terminate the app.

+Otherwise, the platform **MUST** call the app's implementation of `LifecycleManagement.create()`:

-> The platform **MUST** dispatch the `Lifecycle.onRequestInitialize`
+> The platform **MUST** dispatch the `Lifecycle.onRequestCreate`
-> notification to the app, and wait for `appReadyTimeout` milliseconds
+> notification to the app, and wait for `appCreateTimeout` milliseconds
-> for either a `Lifecycle.ready` or `Lifecycle.initializeError` call in
+> for either a `Lifecycle.createResult` or `Lifecycle.createError` call in
 > response.
 >
-> **NOTE**: this requires a minor change to our code-generate to customize
-> a provider result method name.
+> Once the platform receives the `createResult` call, then the app
+> is considered to have any important Firebolt notifications set up
+> and is ready to be activated and presented to the user.
 >
-> Once the platform receives the `initializeResult` call, then the app
-> is considered "ready" to be activated and presented to the user.
->
-> If the app times out or makes an `initializeError` call, then the app
+> If the app times out or makes a `createError` call, then the app
 > **MUST** be terminated.

-If an app does not provide the capability, then the app is doing a synchronous initialization and needs to let the platform know when it is complete:

-> The platform **MUST** wait `appReadyTimeout` milliseconds for the app
-> to call `Lifecycle.ready()`, at which point the app is considered
-> "ready" to be activated and presented to the user.
->
-> If the app times out, then the app **MUST** be terminated.

-Apps **SHOULD** set up any Firebolt event listeners during initialization, since the platform will wait until the app is ready before dispatching many critical events such as Lifecycle and Presentation events.
+Apps **SHOULD** set up any Firebolt event listeners either before calling `Lifecycle.provide` or during `create()`, since the platform will wait until the app is ready before dispatching many critical events such as Lifecycle and Presentation events.

 Apps **SHOULD** acquire any important authentication needed for the app to function during initialization.